Galapagos - Formalities

 The Ministry of Environment official is interested in fumigation and sanitation.
 He will want to see a fumigation certificate and a sanitation certificate.

 A sanitation certificate (black water holding tank confirmation) can be self-certified.
 This can be as simple as a statement from the skipper that the boat has a holding tank for sewage and black water.
 Make your own including details of your holding tanks then sign, date it and ideally boat stamp it.
+In addition, there must be posted below (near the engine compartment) a notice stating ' Do not discharge Black waters into the sea '

 A certificate showing that the hull was professionally cleaned before leaving your previous port is also advisable.